deanwest440/emergency-incident-dashboard-demo/README.md

 **General**:

 - Tests!
 I would want as close to 100% test coverage as I could get.
 Mainly because I like to sleep at night.
+- Ideally, the UI application would be entirely from API(s), which would federate and aggregate relevant data from other systems (like internal micro services)
 - General organization: Given enough time, I like to organize files and functions into small, reusable, composable, (ideally generalized), documented, logical, testable units.
 (You know, [Unix philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) stuff)

 **Front End**: